-In 2005 he decided to explore his passion for books and travel full time.
+After a successful career in the media relations business he decided in 2005 to explore and indulge his passion for books and travel full-time.

 Since then he’s been a passionate advocate for literary tourism, spending much of his time travelling around the world visiting bookstores and literary destinations, attending literary festivals and events, and interviewing famed authors and ‘best practitioners’ in the book and related trades.

 Over the past decade he has photographed some 5000 bookshops, authors and booksellers; and written thousands of literary blog posts.
 His book reviews and literary and travel features have appeared in many publications, including the Washington Post, The Guardian, The Toronto Globe and Mail, and LOGOS.
 He has also compiled a number of impressive book collections, including one illustrating the evolution of Canadian book design, and another featuring English language publishers’ histories.
 In addition to discussing books with many of the greats, he has led book discussion groups with ordinary, passionate book lovers for more than 25 years.